code190715/learning-Python-/ReadMe.md

-This is me learning python for the first time.
+//This is me learning python for the first time.
-Below are my notes.
+/*Below are my notes.
 Source of learning:
 https://www.freecodecamp.org/news/the-python-handbook/amp/